In my years of medical practice, I've encountered numerous patients who have utilized injectable testosterone to address hypogonadism.

 Commercial steroids such as testosterone cypionate and enanthate are used in bodybuilding to boost muscle mass.

 In my personal experience, and corroborated by conversations with peers, both steroids seem to work wonders in muscle building.
 However, I've noticed that the effects of cypionate last a bit longer for some, which is in line with what several researchers suggest.

 In addition, enanthate is better known and more frequently utilized since it is available even outside of the United States.

 Testosterone enanthate is an intramuscular testosterone treatment for low testosterone in men.

-In females, it is also employed to combat breast cancer which has progressed to other body regions .
+A study from National Library of Medicine shows that in females, it is also employed to combat breast cancer which has progressed to other body regions .

 This medicine is administered into your buttock muscles and has a long half-life, so it is only needed once or twice per month.

 Enanthate is sold under the brand name Delatestryl.

 According to NIH, this medication is an androgen and an anabolic steroid .
 It is the most often used and oldest synthetic testosterone and is suitable for men of all ages.